Access Rules and Access Control

 To design and register a new Access Rule:

-Select the Repository folder or the Access Rules group element in the Repository tree and right- click on it.
+Select the Repository folder (root or any sub-folder) or the Access Rules group element in the Repository tree and right- click on it.
 (You can also click the Add toolbar button with the dropdown menu options).

 Select the Add->Access Rule menu option.

 Provide an Access Rule name and optional description.

 Use the Access Rule Designer tools to graphically design an Access Rule.

 Use drag-and-drop to place Access Rule Expressions on the Design surface.
 Conditional Access Rule Expressions (like "Any", "And All" and "Not") can be dropped on top of other conditional expressions.